24 Mar 7 Steps to Early Retirement

 It’s unlikely you’ll miss the extra few pounds and it could really boost your pot.
 An example of this is:

-At 30 years old Peter starts adding an extra £4.50 each month to his pension in the first year and increases this by 3% each year.
+At 30 years old Peter starts adding an extra 3%, starting at £4.50 each month, to his pension in the first year and increases this 3% each year.
 By the time he reaches 65, he’s paid in an extra £40,000 to his pot.
 If he got basic rate tax relief and his fund grew by 4% each year, that then gives him an extra £85,000 in his pot at age 65 (combining his extra payments with the growth and tax relief).

 - Don’t waste time wondering when you can retire